-A detailed and site specific Construction and Environmental Management Plan (CEMP) for the construction phase of the works will be provided to the competent authority by the contractor prior to works commencing.
-This shall be completed in consultation with a suitably qualified ecologist.
-The CEMP will incorporate the main constraints outlined in Chapter 4 (Construction) of the EIS.
-(Refer to Appendix B) and the mitigation measures listed below in Section 7.3.2.
+A detailed and site-specific Construction and Environmental Management Plan (CEMP) for the construction phase of the works has been prepared and it will be provided to the competent authority by the contractor prior to works commencing.
+This has been completed in consultation with a suitably qualified ecologist.
+The CEMP incorporates the main constraints outlined in Chapter 4 (Construction) of the EIAR (Refer to Appendix B) and the mitigation measures listed below in Section 7.3.3.
 The CEMP will be included in the tender documents for the construction of the proposed scheme.